 Streamlining the mobile workforce scheduling process can be tricky.
 Failure to recognize the unique challenges of managing a mobile workforce can lead to issues for both your staff and your customers.
 But, when done correctly, mobile workforce scheduling increases workforce productivity, improves communications between mobile service providers and administrative staff, and can even increase sales.

 It’s hard to know how to schedule employees if you don’t have a clear idea of what each individual provider’s availability looks like.
-This lack of visibility could be due to manual spreadsheets being used or inadequate scheduling tools not designed to handle the complexities of businesses providing on-location, virtual, and remote services.
+A lack of visibility around provider availability could be due to manual spreadsheets being used or inadequate scheduling tools not designed to handle the complexities of businesses providing on-location, virtual, and mobile services.

 Poor work schedule visibility means the team can’t react swiftly to unplanned scenarios, such as a provider calling in sick.
 Without an easy way to view providers’ availabilities, finding a replacement can be difficult and potentially lead to a no-show and a disappointed customer.

 Having a clear overview of your mobile workers schedules is important for understanding when and where they’re available so you can make adjustments accordingly to keep customers happy!

 Another challenge that can impact mobile workforce scheduling is ineffective communication between mobile workers and administrative staff.

 There are so many ways to communicate with employees that if an official communication protocol hasn’t been established, alerts around delays, availability changes, unplanned sick days, or travel zone changes could easily get missed.

 The last thing you want is a customer not receiving a service because a provider couldn’t make it and the admin team wasn’t able to provide a replacement because they never got the message to begin with!

 Access to real-time communication tools and a clear, gold-standard method of messaging will help prevent frustration and reduce mobile workforce scheduling fiascos that result in dissatisfied customers.